UziTech/hyperlink-hyperclick/README.md

-# hyperlink-hyperclick
+# Hyperlink Hyperclick

-Provider for Atom's Hyperclick package to open links in default browser
+This is a provider for [Hyperclick](https://github.com/oclbdk/hyperclick).